modin-project/unidist/docs/troubleshooting.rst

     and network routing requirements).
   --------------------------------------------------------------------------

-This is because OpenMPI uses OpenSSH, but its version was built on a different version of OpenSSL than yours.
+This may happen due to the fact that OpenMPI uses OpenSSH but its version is built on a different version of OpenSSL than yours.

 **Solution**

-You need to check version compatibility for OpenSSH and OpenSSL and update them if necessary.
+You should check for version compatibility of OpenSSH and OpenSSL and update them if necessary.

 .. code-block:: bash